Recoverable Robust Optimization with Commitment: Introduction

-As an example, assume we own a car-rental company with a single car that we wish to lend to different customers at maximum total revenue.
-Each customer has its own interval in which they want to rent the car and a price they are willing to pay.
-If no uncertainty is involved, this is an interval scheduling problem.
-However, after the selection of the initial solution, some customer might withdraw from a contract, leading to less revenue for our company.
-We could still add unserved customers to our initial solution.
-However, these additional customers should not be in conflict with our initial solution, as these reservations are firm.
-As a concrete example, consider the five intervals $(1, 3)$, $(2, 5)$, $(4, 7)$, $(6, 9)$, $(8, 10)$ with weights $10, 8, 2, 8$, and $10$, respectively, each representing a customer.
+As an example, consider a car-rental company with a single car, which we wish to rent out to different customers to maximize the total revenue.
+All customers have their own time intervals in which they want to rent the car exclusively and a price they are willing to pay.
+If there is no uncertainty, this is equivalent to an instance of the \emph{interval scheduling problem}, where we are given a set of weighted intervals on the real line, and the goal is to find a maximum-weighted set of pairwise-disjoint intervals.
+However, after the selection of the initial solution, some customers might withdraw from the contract, leading to less revenue for our company.
+In this case, we could still add unserved customers to our remaining initial solution.
+Although the additional customers should not be in conflict with our remaining initial solution, as those reservations were firm.
+As a concrete example, consider the five intervals $(1, 3)$, $(2, 5)$, $(4, 7)$, $(6, 9)$, $(8, 10)$ with weights $10, 8, 2, 8, 10$, respectively, each representing a customer.
 Picking $(1, 3)$, $(4, 7)$, and $(8, 10)$ is an optimal solution to the underlying problem with value $22$.
 An optimal solution to the robust counterpart, however, is to pick only $(1, 3)$ and $(8, 10)$, knowing that if $(1, 3)$ or $(8, 10)$ is interdicted, in the recourse one can add $(2, 5)$ or $(6, 9)$, respectively.
 This leads to a worst-case weight of 18 after the interdiction and recourse.
-When considered the optimal solution to the underlying problem, the interval $(4, 7)$ blocks the recourse and the deletion of interval $(1, 3)$ would lead to a value of 12 in the robust version.
+On the other hand, when considered the optimal solution to the underlying problem, i.e., picking $(1, 3)$, $(4, 7)$, and $(8, 10)$, the deletion of interval $(1, 3)$ would lead to a final value of 12 in the robust version, as the interval $(4, 7)$ blocks the recourse.
 This shows that selecting an optimal solution to the nominal problem need not be optimal for its robust counterpart.

-In a natural generalization of our problem, we parameterize the interdiction set and the recourse action: a set $F \subseteq E$ of cardinality at most $k \geq 1$ can be deleted and at most $\ell \geq 1$ elements can be added in the recourse.
-We ask for a first-stage solution $S$ that maximizes the worst-case outcome of the second-stage solution $S'$; more formally, we solve the problem

-For a given nominal problem \problem, we call the robust version of the problem (the one shown in (\ref{eq: (k,l)recoverablerobustproblem})), the $(k, \ell)$-\emph{robust counterpart of \problem}, in short $(k,\ell)$-Robust \problem.
-However, in this paper we mainly focus on the case $k = \ell = 1$ and assume this unless stated otherwise.
+\paragraph{The Adversary Problem.} A closely related problem is the \emph{adversary problem} of~\eqref{eq: (k,l)recoverablerobustproblem}.
+It is the subproblem of~\eqref{eq: (k,l)recoverablerobustproblem} in which the set $S \in \mathcal{F}$ is already fixed and the adversary needs to find the optimal interdiction set $\F$.
+That is, given some $S \in \mathcal{F}$, the task is to solve the following problem: